mkalkbrenner/HVClientLibPHP/README.md

 Usage
 -----

-This is a simple example to display all weight mesurements:
+This is a simple example to display all weight measurements:

 ```php
 $hv = new HVClient($yourAppId, $_SESSION);